-- 3. ClearRF Request for Waiver.
-On December 9, 2013, ClearRF requested a waiver of Section 20.21(g) of the Commission's rules to allow it to continue to sell its legacy signal booster6 past the March 1, 2014, sale and marketing deadline, at least until August 31, 2014, and preferably until December 31, 2014.
-ClearRF provides four arguments in support of its waiver request.
+3. ClearRF Request for Waiver.
+On December 9, 2013, ClearRF requested a waiver of Section 20.21(g) of the Commission's rules to allow it to continue to sell its legacy signal booster6 past the March 1, 2014, sale and marketing deadline, at least until August 31, 2014, and preferably until December 31, 2014.7 ClearRF provides four arguments in support of its waiver request.
 First, ClearRF argues that a waiver is warranted because the ClearRF Booster already contains some of the safeguards required by the new signal booster rules, specifically anti-oscillation and automatic gain control features.
-ClearRF maintains that these features will prevent network interference and unnecessary noise.
-Second, ClearRF argues that it was diligent in working with CKC, a test lab in California, to test its new signal booster under the new Part 20 requirements.
-However, ClearRF maintains that it experienced substantial delays during the testing process because the test procedures continued to evolve and because the rules were new and many of the testing procedures unfamiliar.
-In addition, ClearRF states that a misinterpretation of the test procedures by an engineer at CKC created further delays, and its new signal booster did not pass the test procedures until December 13, 2013.
-ClearRF subsequently submitted its equipment certification application on January 8, 2014. - 4.
-Third, ClearRF argues that the two-week government shutdown in October 2013, created additional delays in the interpretation of the test procedures under the new rules.
-Specifically, ClearRF states that FCC staff was unavailable to attend meetings, answer questions and provide guidance on the test procedures during the shutdown.
-Fourth, ClearRF notes that once it receives equipment certification, it will take up to 7 additional months for "subcomponent long lead time parts" to be ordered, manufacturing production runs to be undertaken, and devices to be restocked at ClearRF and its resellers. - 5.
-Responsive Pleadings.
-A number of parties filed comments on the ClearRF Waiver Request.
-14 Cellphone-Mate, Inc. (Cellphone-Mate) supports the waiver request and agrees with ClearRF that substantial, unavoidable delays occurred in the development of test procedures for Consumer Signal Boosters.
-As Cellphone-Mate details, following the release of the Report and Order, the Telecommunications Certification Body Council began developing laboratory test procedures in order to test signal boosters for compliance with the newly adopted Section 20.21 requirements.
-15 Cellphone-
+ClearRF maintains that these features will prevent network interference and unnecessary noise.8 Second, ClearRF argues that it was diligent in working with CKC, a test lab in California, to test its new signal booster under the new Part 20 requirements.9 However, ClearRF maintains that it experienced substantial delays during the testing procedures unfamiliar.10 In addition, ClearRF states that a misinterpretation of the test procedures unfamiliar.10 In addition, ClearRF subsequently submitted its equipment certification application on January 8, 2014.

+4. Third, ClearRF argues that the two-week government shutdown in October 2013, created additional delays in the interpretation of the test procedures under the new rules.
+Specifically, ClearRF states that FCC staff was unavailable to attend meetings, answer questions and provide guidance on the test procedures during the shutdown.12 Fourth, ClearRF notes that once it receives equipment certification, it will take up to 7 additional months for "subcomponent long lead time parts" to be ordered, manufacturing production runs to be undertaken, and devices to be restocked at ClearRF and its resellers.13

+5. Responsive Pleadings.
+A number of parties filed comments on the ClearRF Waiver Request.14 Cellphone-Mate, Inc. (Cellphone-Mate) supports the waiver request and agrees with ClearRF that substantial, unavoidable delays occurred in the development of test procedures for Consumer Signal Boosters.
+As Cellphone-Mate details, following the release of the Report and Order, the Telecommunications Certification Body Council began developing laboratory test procedures in order to test signal boosters for compliance with the newly adopted Section 20.21 requirements.15 Cellphone-